VincentSchmid/dayzLootEditor/README.md

 - [x] Crate Rarity in the database include dropdown in items.
 Derive rarity on already existing items - then distribute across nominal

 #### Main Display
-- [ ] abillity to view by type/category or usage or tier
+- [ ] ability to view by type/category or usage or tier
+- [ ] associate these items with a mod that can be activated and deactivated
-- [x] show nominals of currentry displayed items
+- [x] show nominal of currently displayed items
+- [x] overall loot settings (adjust for many items at once)
-- [ ] writing new types.xml
+- [x] writing new types.xml
 - [x] show usages and tiers of items (2 new columns)
 - [x] support for all item types
 - [x] enter hotkey: when editing name -> search, nominal... -> update selection, selecting -> select matching